jnshah014/Ryu-Encryption/docs/README.md

   - Level 1
   - Level 2
   - Level 3
-  - Character Shift Function
+  - Character Shift Functions

 ### 1.3) Encryption Levels
 #### Level 1 (Caesar Cipher)
 N.B.
 This is the official name for this Cipher

 Caesar Cipher is a type of 'Substitution Cipher' whereby each character in the plaintext is replaced by a character that is a fixed number of positions down a character set.
 Normally, the character set used is the English Latin-script alphabet.
-My character set (shown below) is in the form of a python list called `ascii_accepted_list`; it contains the letters for the ascii values 32 `[SPACE]` up to the value 126 `~` (tilde) and my program executes an error message if there are characters outside this range.
+My character set (shown below) is in the form of a python list called `ascii_accepted_list`; it contains the letters for the ascii values 32 `[SPACE]` up to the value 126 `~` (tilde) and my program initiates a warning to the user if there are characters outside this range.
 The user-inputed key is converted to a number between 1 and 94 by the `key_product.py` script.
 Although there are 95 characters in the list, this range ensures that the characters are at least shifted by 1 place.
 A range of 0 to 95 would allow 2/96ths of the shifts to be by 0 places, hence making the algorithm redundant.

 ```python
 ascii_accepted_list = [chr(i) for i in range(32, 126 + 1)]